Cydhra/vers/readme.md

 ![Bit-Vector Heap Size Benchmark](images/heap.svg)

 #### Worst Case

+Below is a select-query benchmark of adversarial input distributions (long vector of zeros and then a lot of ones at the end) for the `vers` and `rsdict` crate.
+It does not include a measurement for the `sucds` crate:

 For small worst-case bit distributions, Vers' implementation is significantly faster than the `sucds` crate.
 Since the `sucds` crate relies on dense arrays, the worst-case for `vers` is different from the worst case for `sucds`,